GiovanniMarchetto/advanced_programming_exam_2020/README.md

   with *Valgrind*;
 - `make allv` is a shortcut for `make all_with_valgrind`.

+Benchmark tests are available: parameters can be configured from the source file *test/benchmark_test.h*.
+Benchmark results are available as CSV files in the directory specified as parameter in the source file *test/benchmark_test.h* .

 ## Short report
 ### What we did
 We used the 'Pair Programming' technique: one at a time was coding and the others